-- Dalcross- Air France, KLM, SAS, Wideroe, Fly VLM, British Airways
+- Dalcross- Air France, British Airways, Eastern Airways, easyJet, KLM, Loganair, SAS, Wideroe

 HM Revenue and Customs: Controls the import and export of goods including preventing illegal activities such as drugs, tobacco and alcohol trafficking, as well as trades in endangered species and child pornography.